Auto1111SDK/Auto1111SDK/README.md

 - Works with a variety of samplers
 - Download models directly from Civit AI and RealEsrgan checkpoints

-## Limitations
+## Roadmap

-- No support for Stable Diffusion XL checkpoints on GPUs.
+- Adding support for Stable Diffusion XL checkpoints on GPUs.
+- Adding support to load in custom VAE's
-- No support Hires Fix and Refiner parameters for inference.
+- Adding support Hires Fix and Refiner parameters for inference.
-- No support for Lora's
+- Adding support for Lora's
-- No support for Face restoration
+- Adding support for Face restoration
-- No support for Dreambooth training script.
+- Adding support for Dreambooth training script.
+- Adding support for custom extensions like Controlnet.

-We will be adding support for these features very soon (in the priority of their order).
+We will be adding support for these features very soon.
 We also accept any contributions to work on these issues!

 ## Contributing